The H20-44 was the most powerful switcher Fairbanks-Morse cataloged. It was also powerful true switcher ever built at 2,000 horsepower.

 The only way to do so was by using the locomotive in a transfer or road-switcher capacity were it was operating in main line service.

-While the H20-44 sold better than other models FM produced overall its sale were only lukewarm at best.
-Few Fairbanks Morse diesel locomotives were ever preserved but thankfully, three H20-44s were saved and are on display at various museums around the country.
+While the H20-44 sold better than other FM models, overall its sale were only lukewarm.
+Few Fairbanks-Morse diesel locomotives were ever preserved but thankfully, three H20-44's were saved and are on display at various museums around the country.

-At 51 feet in length it was somewhat shorter than either the H15-44 or H16-44 (most of which was due to lack of short, front hood).
+At 51 feet in length it was somewhat shorter than either of FM's lightweight road-switcher models, the H15-44 and H16-44.

 As was the case with most of FM's diesel locomotive models the company hired famed industrial designer Raymond Loewy to give the H20-44 fine lines and exterior features.

 Finding such design features somewhat frivolous and doing little to boost sales, FM scrapped Loewy's recommendations in the model's latter years of production to save on construction costs.